AlbanAndrieu/nabla-projects-interview-visma/README.md

 Writing code is just one step among many others: building, testing, documenting, releasing, packaging, deploying, monitoring

 Thanks for reading!

+# Contributing

+The [issue tracker](https://github.com/AlbanAndrieu/nabla-projects-interview-visma/issues) is the preferred channel for bug reports, features requests and submitting pull requests.

+For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
+Read more and download plugins at <http://editorconfig.org>.

 License
 -------